Non-unique equilibrium measures and freezing phase transitions for matrix cocycles for negative $t$: Introduction and statement of results

-\begin{rem} We remark that for $t=t_c$, the proofs show that $\delta_{\bar 1}$ and $\delta_{\bar 2}$ are equilibrium measures.
-The proof of Theorem \ref{cor:phasetrans} shows, with little additional work, that if $t_c<-2$, then there is exactly one additional ergodic equilibrium measure.
-As a corollary, this would imply that the system has a first order phase transition at $t_c$, that is, the derivative of the pressure would be discontinuous at $t_c$.
-On the other hand, if $t_c\ge -2$, then the delta-measures above are the only equilibrium measures for this value of $t$.
-The question essentially reduces to whether the equilibrium measure that we construct on the induced system may be lifted to an invariant probability measure on $\Sigma$.
-That is, whether the expected return time to the induced system is finite or infinite.
-For more details on this, see Remark \ref{rem:t=t_c}. \end{rem}

 In the classical additive thermodynamic formalism, equilibrium measures are the measures for which $h_{\mu}(T)+\beta\int\phi\,d\mu$ achieves its maximum.
 The parameter $\beta$ is often referred to as the inverse temperature.
-If the underlying dynamical system is a full shift and $\phi$ is H\"older continuous, the pressure is a analytic function of $\beta$ that is strictly convex except for the case where $\phi$ is cohomologous to a constant (see \cite{Ruelle-book}).
+If the underlying dynamical system is a full shift and $\phi$ is H\"older continuous, the pressure is an analytic function of $\beta$ that is strictly convex except for the case where $\phi$ is cohomologous to a constant (see \cite{Ruelle-book}).
 This implies that the equilibrium measures are distinct for distinct values of $\beta$.
 Invariant measures for which $\int\phi\,d\mu$ achieves its maximal value are known as maximizing measures.
 The term \emph{freezing phase transition} refers to the situation where the equilibrium measures for all inverse temperatures $\beta>\beta_c$ agree with a maximizing measure.
 From the above description, this can never occur for H\"older continuous potentials \cite{ChazKuchQuas}.
 On the other hand, a well-known example of a continuous potential that exhibits a freezing phase transition was was constructed by Hofbauer \cite{hofbauer1977nonuniqueness} (see also Ledrappier \cite{Ledrappier-phase} for a simplified proof).
 Although the example in this paper deals with non-additive matrix norm potentials rather than additive potentials, there is a strong parallel with the Hofbauer example.
-Indeed, similar to Ledrappier's proof, our proof works by constructing a suitable inducing scheme.
-The norm cocycle for the induced dynamical system is then bounded above and below by additive cocycles resembling those constructed by Hofbauer.
 The proof of the existence of the phase transition is elementary and self-contained.

 A related phenomenon occurs in the paper of Rush \cite{Rush}, where an example is given of a one-step cocycle $\A_R$ consisting of an irrational rotation and a hyperbolic matrix.
 For that example, it was shown that $P(t\Phi_{\A_R})$ is constant on an interval $(-\infty,t_c]$ and strictly greater for all $t>t_c$.
 Rush's proof relies on multifractal formalism computations \cite{DGR19} and does not give a construction of the equilibrium measures.